benedekrozemberczki/GAM/README.md

 ### Examples

-The following commands learn a node embedding, regression weights and write the embedding to disk.
+The following commands learn a node embedding, regression weights and write these to disk.
 The node representations are ordered by the ID.
 The layer sizes can be set manually.

 Creating an SGCN embedding of the default dataset.
 Saving the embedding, regression weights and logs at default paths.
 ```